jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/chapter_5_infrastructure_security.md

     3. Copy AMI and encrypt it (select your key)
     4. Launch new EC2 instance from this AMI
 - You can copy AMIs between regions and change key during copying but KMS key has to exist in destination region

+## Envelope Encryption
+- You can use a CMK to encrypt and decrypt up to 4 KB (4096 bytes) of data.
+Typically, you use CMKs to generate, encrypt, and decrypt the data keys that you use outside of AWS KMS to encrypt your data.
+- Here are the steps to implement Envelope Encryption:
+    1. Create a new CMK, or re-use an existing CMK.
+This can be done the AWS Console, or with CLI using create-key.
+    2. Use generate-data-key to get a data key.
+    3. This returns the plain text data key, and also an encrypted (with the specified CMK) version of the data key.
+The encrypted version is referred to as a CipherTextBlob.
+Store the returned CipherTextBlob (we will need it later).
+The CipherTextBlob has metadata which tells KMS which CMK was used to generate it.
+Store this CipherTextBlob.
+    4. Use the plain-text data key to encrypt any amount of data.
+    5. Throw away the plain-text data key, but be sure to store the CipherTextBlob along side the encrypted data.
+    6. To decrypt, use the Decrypt API, sending it the CipherTextBlob from step (3).
+    7. The above step will return the plain text data key (the same one we threw away).
+Use this key to decrypt the data.
+    8. Throw away the plain-text data key.
+    9. To encrypt more data, repeat steps 6, 7, 8 except use the plain text key to encrypt instead of decrypt.

 ## EC2 & Key Pairs
 - You can view the public key by going to `/home/ec2-user/.ssh/authorized_keys`